FluxGarage/RoboEyes/README.md

 Developing this library was the first step of a larger project: the creation of my own DIY robot from the design perspective.
 Check out the [FluxGarage Youtube Channel](https://www.youtube.com/@FluxGarage).

+For the MicroPython version of this project checkout [RoboEyes Micropython Edition](https://github.com/yousseftechdev/RoboEyes-Micropython) by Youssef Tech

 ## Watch the Demo and Getting Started Videos on Youtube

 [![#1 - Smoothly Animated Robot Eyes on OLED Displays with the Robo Eyes Library](https://img.youtube.com/vi/ibSaDEkfUOI/0.jpg)](https://www.youtube.com/watch?v=ibSaDEkfUOI)